imclab/ft-node-modules/README.md

-    console.log('Blah blah blah'); // Just logs to stdout console.info('More blah blah blah'); // Logs to all outputs console.warn('This is a warning, don\'t make me tell you twice'); // Logs to all outputs console.error('Now you've gone and messed it all up'); // Logs to all outputs
+    console.log('Blah blah blah'); // Just logs to stdout console.info('More blah blah blah'); // Logs to all outputs console.warn('This is a warning, don\'t make me tell you twice'); // Logs to all outputs console.error('Now you\'ve gone and messed it all up'); // Logs to all outputs

 wrapper
 -------